-As we start work with a client, there are many times that the owner will say, "My accountant does not provide me advice on my business, they only compile my statements and do my taxes".
+As we start work with a client, there are many times that the owner will say, "My accountant does not provide me advice on my business.
+They only compile my statements and do my taxes".
 What most business owners do not understand is that in most cases, they are only paying their accountant to perform those two tasks when they visit them once a year.
-In order to provide you advice on your business, the accountant would need to come in and learn more about your business in a lot more depth than your accountant does for what they are doing now.
+To provide you advice on your business, the accountant would need to come in and learn more about your business in a lot more depth than your accountant does for what they are doing now.
 To fully understand this, it is imperative to understand the difference between financial accounting and management accounting, along with what functions you are asking your accountant to perform.

-Financial Accounting Financial accounting is for presenting the financial position of your business to its external stakeholders in order to understand the health of your business.
+Financial accounting is for presenting the financial position of your business to its external stakeholders to understand the health of your business.
 External stakeholders can include your Board of Directors, other stockholders, investors or lenders.
-Your financial statements represent the results of your business over a specified time period and are used to compare present results to your past results to see if how your business is performing.
+Your financial statements represent the results of your business over a specified period.
+They are used to compare present results to your past results to see how your business is performing.
 Financial statements reporting is based upon what has happened, so they are 'backwards' looking.

 As a private corporation, your financial accountant creates financial statement compilations (Notice to Reader).
-Your compiled financial statements are then used as the basis of calculating your business income tax.
-Your accountant may make recommendations based on the information you provide them, but they are not going digging into your financials to uncover any issues or misclassification or any wrongdoings – that would be done through an audit or review and is not what you are paying for when you ask them to compile your statements.
-The reports they provide with the compiled statements do not provide an opinion or give any assurances that the statements are in accordance with Generally Accepted Accounting Principles (GAAP).
-In some cases, an investor or lender may require you to have an audit or review which will require the financial accountant to go through your financials in detail to provide some level of assurance that the statements are free from material mistakes and fairly represent the operations of the company.
+Your compiled financial statements are then used to calculate your business income tax.
+Your accountant may make recommendations based on the information you provide them.
+Still, they are not digging into your financials to uncover any issues, misclassification, or wrongdoings – that would be done through an audit or review and is not what you are paying for when you ask them to compile your statements.
+The reports they provide with the compiled statements do not offer an opinion or assurances that the financial statements follow Generally Accepted Accounting Principles (GAAP).
+In some cases, an investor or lender may require you to have an audit or review, which will need the financial accountant to go through your financials in detail.
+With either a review or audit, they provide some level of assurance that the statements are free from material mistakes and fairly represent the company's operations.

-It is very important that when you review financial statements that you look at the beginning of the report to see one of 4 things:
+It is essential that when you review financial statements that, you look at the beginning of the report to see one of 4 things:

-Review Engagement Report – no audit opinion rather a statement of belief that statements are in accordance with GAAP, or
+Review Engagement Report – no audit opinion but rather a statement of belief that statements are following GAAP, or

-Audit Report - provide the user with the auditor's opinion regarding the statements presentation is compliant with GAAP, and
+Audit Report - provide the user with the auditor's opinion regarding the presentation of the statement is compliant with GAAP, and

-Compilations are signed by a professional accountant such as a CPA, CA; CPA, CMA or CPA, CGA and that the review or audited statement are signed off by a Licensed Public Accountant usually a CPA, CA; CPA, CMA or CPA, CGA.
+Compilations are signed by a professional accountant such as a CPA, CA; CPA, CMA or CPA, CGA and the review or audited statement is signed off by a Licensed Public Accountant, usually a CPA, CA; CPA, CMA or CPA, CGA.

-Management Accounting Management accounting is used by business owners and other management to make decisions concerning the day to day operations in your business.
-Management accounting is based on current and future trends and does not require exact numbers to be used.
-Because you often have to make decisions in a short time period through a fluctuating environment, management accountants rely heavily on forecasting of markets and trends when working with you.
 Management Accounting combines accounting, finance, and management with professional insights and methods.
+Business owners and other managers should use management accounting to make decisions concerning the day-to-day operations of your business.
+Management accounting is based on current and future trends and does not require exact numbers.
+Because you often have to make decisions in a short time period through a fluctuating environment, management accountants rely heavily on forecasting markets and trends when working with you.

-Unlike financial accounting where financial statements reporting is based upon what has happened; management accounting makes use of these statements combined along with analytical tools and techniques and will focus primarily using ‘forward’ looking analysis and reporting suited to what management needs.
+Unlike financial accounting, where financial statement reporting is based upon what has already happened, management accounting uses these statements combined with analytical tools and techniques.
+It will focus primarily on 'forward-looking" analysis and reporting suited to management's needs.